Cardiology Advertising: Digital Marketing to Cardiologists

 Market Size and Growth

-The cardiology market is experiencing continued growth regardless of market segment.
-This is no surprise as cardiology is a complicated field that is impacted by numerous internal and external factors.
+The cardiology market is experiencing continued growth across all market segments.
+This is no surprise, as cardiology is a complex field influenced by numerous internal and external factors.

-The global cardiovascular devices market size is growing even faster and is expected to reach $86.27 billion by 2028.
+The global cardiovascular devices market size is also growing rapidly and is expected to reach $106.7 billion by 2033.

-According to MedAxiom, there are five main factors that are impacting cardiology supply and demand:
+According to MedAxiom, five main factors are impacting cardiology supply and demand:

 • Aging and growing population